m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

     .unNoneTerminate
 ````

 and again this becomes something we can test in isolation, without even needing access to the game state.
+Conversely we can test whether a keypress translates into the correct operation on a game state without involving the global `isGameOn` variable.